ecomuere/example-microfrontends-module-federation/readme.md

 ## Disclaimer

-Microfrontends sould not be placed into the same repository.
+Microfrontends should not be placed into the same repository.
 This is just a demo example.